 Each district judge hires a court reporter.
 The primary duties of the reporter are to keep a verbatim record of court proceedings and to prepare a written transcript of proceedings when requested.
 Transcripts are often necessary for appeals or some further legal action in a case.
 A court reporter, therefore, must always be present at trials and certain other important court proceedings.
 The court reporter may also serve as the district judge’s assistant in administrative and other office duties.

 The clerk of district court is the record keeper of the court.
-Each county maintains a clerk of court's office for the district court.
-The clerk maintains case files, which include all the written records of a case-complaint, answers, pleadings, orders, judgment, and written opinion, if any.
+Each county maintains a clerk of court’s office for the district court.
+The clerk maintains case files, which include all the written records of a case: complaint, answers, pleadings, orders, judgment, and written opinions, if any.
 In addition, the clerk keeps a docket showing all cases filed and decided in the court, receives and transmits all fees and monies deposited with the court, and manages the calling and initial examination of jurors for the court.
 The clerk is an elected official of the county.

 Some district courts have full-time or part-time law clerks.
 Like the Supreme Court staff attorneys, the law clerks assist the judges in legal research and help with other duties the district judges may assign to them.